James01010101/RustCraft/README.md

 Important Notes

 **Coordinate System**
 X: left and right.
-Left is negative, going right is positive Y, up and down, up is positive, down is negative
+Left is positive, going right is negative (because this is how world space is) Y, up and down, up is positive, down is negative
 Z: forward and back, forward is positive, backwards is negative

 the point of a block is the front bottom left vertex same for the start of a chunk

-problem is that world space is left positive right negative

 **GL Functions**
 BufferData copys the data to the gpu, it allocates a new array for the data and will automatically free the unused one